farhankhan1112/Image-Analytics-with-GenAI/README.md

 # Image-Analytics-with-GenAI
-This project is a simple Streamlit web application that allows users to upload an image and ask a question about it using Google Gemini AI.
+- This project is a simple Streamlit web application that allows users to upload an image and ask a question about it using Google Gemini
+ AI, a powerful Large Language Model (LLM).
+The Gemini 1.5 Flash model processes both text prompts and image inputs (multimodal) to generate intelligent and context-aware responses.
+This makes the application an example of GenAI + LLM-powered image analytics.

 # Features
 - Upload an image (PNG, JPG, JPEG).